geops/website/content/job/linuxdevops/index.en.md

 * Always enough organic fruit, mineral water and organic coffee.
 * Attractive office on the 9th floor of a new building right next to Freiburg's main train station.
 * Regular team events.
-* Living and working in Freiburg (D) in the border triangle of Germany, France, Switzerland.
+* Living and working in Freiburg (D) in the tri-boder region of Germany, France, Switzerland.
 * A good work-life balance through flexible working hours (full/part-time and home office).
 * Work processes that have grown over many years of experience and are constantly being optimized to make everyone's job easier.